DigitalExtinction/Game/CONTRIBUTING.md

 * Inter-crate interaction leans heavily on the usage of Bevy events.

+* All components and resources exposed in a crate public API, must be inserted, removed and modified only from their respective crate.

 ## Getting Oriented

 Rust documentation is automatically build and deployed from `main` branch to